 If you’re writing formal dialogue or in a formal setting, use “It’s I”.
 However, it’s more appropriate to use “It’s me.” in your everyday communications.

-When to Use “If I was” vs. “If I were”
+When to Use “If I was” vs. “If I were”, Which One is Correct?

 A lot of people use “If I was” instead of “If I were” when they use a subjunctive mood in a hypothetical situation.